appoll/docs/technical_information/network_specifications/docs/networkserver.md

 ### MAC Commands

 There is a set of fourteen (in fact, 7 commands and 7 acknowledgements) MAC commands that will transit over the network and with which it should be compliant.
-A MAC command materialize an exchange between the network (via the network server) and the MAC layer of an env-device.
+A MAC command materializes an exchange between the network (via the network server) and the MAC layer of an env-device.
 This means that those commands are invisible for the application server registered to a handler, but also for the one embedded on the device.
-These commands serves the network internal management:
+These commands serve the network internal management:

 Command         | Transmitted by        | Description
 ----------------|-----------------------|------------